 Translating is the process of converting a written text to another written language.
-Thus, a translator should have an excellent writing skill.
-If you want to be a good interpreter, you should be excellent with grammar, the correct spelling of words, and has the ability to write using different styles.
+Thus, a translator should have excellent writing skills.
+If you want to be a good interpreter, you should be excellent with grammar, the correct spelling of words, and have the ability to write using different styles.

 A translator is able to proofread and edit his own work detecting typos effortlessly.
-Since translating is a comprehensive task even small details such as punctuation and formatting is important in the role of a translator.
+Since translating is a comprehensive task, even small details such as punctuation and formatting are important in the role of a translator.

-You can learn foreign language on your own or enroll to colleges or universities that offer foreign language program.
+You can learn foreign languages on your own or enroll in colleges or universities that offer foreign language programs.
 Here is a list of translation and interpretation schools, foreign language schools, and American sign language (ASL) interpreting schools.

 Interpreters and translators work in different kinds of settings such as schools, courtrooms, conference centers, hospitals, government organizations, private clients, and many more.
 Having that said, you won’t have difficulties in finding a job; you just need to do thorough research.

-Although there are machines and applications that helps translate a language to another, because those can translate words instantly, professional translators and interpreters are still in demand, because the capabilities of those machines and apps are limited—those can only read words and translate based on algorithms or dictionaries, and sometimes human intervention is still needed as they sometimes need to edit the output to ensure that there is no error.
+Although some machines and applications help translate a language to another because those can translate words instantly, professional translators and interpreters are still in demand, because the capabilities of those machines and apps are limited—those can only read words and translate based on algorithms or dictionaries, and sometimes human intervention is still needed as they sometimes need to edit the output to ensure that there is no error.

 According to the Bureau of Labor and Statistics, interpreters and translators held about 76,100 jobs in 2018 and a projected employment of 90,700 in 2028.